 - Using the title 'xxx is a recognized student organisation of <EUR logo>' in its communication.
 The use of the EUR corporate identity is not allowed. - Advice on the domain of press- and media contacts - Recognized faculty bound education-complementary student organisations can request a permanent work room on the costs of the faculty.
 Recognition of the request depends on the housing possibilities for general use of the EUR.
-The communication equipment that is needed will be funded by the student organisation - A recognized student organisation can request to be submitted in the list of selected student organisations to receive an individual student representative grant in lump sum.
+The communication equipment that is needed will be funded by the student organisation - A recognized student organisation can request to receive an individual student representative grant in lump sum.
 The decision depends on meeting the requirements in the attachment Decision of the amount of grant months for administrative activities (Bepaling van het aantal beursmaanden voor bestuurlijke activiteiten) at the EUR Profiling Fund regulations.